-In the last 20 years there has been massive leaps in our understanding of pain with the advent of video MRI scanning which can look at live brain activity to give huge insight into what happens in the brain when we are in pain.
-More importantly this gives us therapists and you, people in pain, better ways to understand pain.
+In the last 20 years there has been massive leaps in understanding in pain and neuro science with the advent of video MRI scanning which can look at live brain activity.
+Giving us greater insight into what happens in the brain when we feel pain.
+This gives people in pain better ways to understand pain.
 With greater understanding an opportunity free ourselves from pain.

 How do We Define Pain?